What is alcohol withdrawal syndrome?

 Yes.
 Your doctor needs to know you are going through withdrawal so he or she can make sure it does not lead to more serious health problems.
 If you go through withdrawal a number of times, your symptoms may get worse each time.
 So even if your withdrawal symptoms do not seem bad this time, it is important to tell your doctor.
 This is especially true for people who had a bad withdrawal before and people who have other health problems, such as infections, heart disease, lung disease, or a history of seizures.

 People who quit using other drugs (such as tobacco, injected drugs, or cocaine) at the same time they stop drinking alcohol might have severe withdrawal problems.
 They should see a doctor when they are planning to quit.

 What can a doctor do to help people in withdrawal?

-Medicines can control the shakiness, anxiety and confusion that come with alcohol withdrawal.
+Medicines can control the shakiness, anxiety, and confusion that come with alcohol withdrawal.
 Only a doctor can prescribe these medicines.
-If you take the medicines at an early stage, they may keep your symptoms from getting worse.
-Most people don't have to be hospitalized.
+If you take the medicines at an early stage of the withdrawal, they may keep your symptoms from getting worse.
+Most people in withdrawal do not need to be in a hospital.

 What can family and friends do to help people going through withdrawal?

-It's important that people going through withdrawal have a quiet, safe place to stay until the withdrawal is over.
+It is important for people going through withdrawal to have a quiet, safe place to stay until the withdrawal is over.
 The urge to drink again during withdrawal can be very strong.
-After withdrawal feelings go away, it's important that the person join a treatment program or sobriety program, such as Alcoholics Anonymous (AA).
-Support from family and friends can help a person find success in these programs.
+Some people may put themselves into dangerous situations.
+After withdrawal symptoms go away, it is important for the person to join a treatment or sobriety program, such as Alcoholics Anonymous.
+Support from family and friends can help a person do well in one of these programs.